ndigitals/spiritual-gifts-survey/readme.txt

 Tested up to: 3.2
 Stable tag: 0.9.2

-Spiritual Gifts and Strengths survey to help church members find their place of service in the local church and other service organizations.
+Spiritual Gifts Survey to help church members find their place of service in the local church and other service organizations.

 == Description ==